LinaPlusPlus/FileGlue/README.md

 # FileGlue
 A small file preprocessor written in lua tha splits a file into headers and reconstructs it using lua code.
-FileGlue statements are heavly asyncronus, you can easly define a variable within another statement across any file and it will wait
+FileGlue statements are heavly asyncronus, you can easly define a global within a statement while it's accessors wait

 # Usage